tbgers/tbg-utilities/README.md

 They are mostly for updating leaderboards, maybe posting content every now and then, etc. If you would like to contribute by making a utility of your own, feel free to do so.
 Any language is acceptable, but Python is preferred.
 You can also choose to fix bugs or make utilities more efficient.

-## TSITL.py
-A tool to update "The sky is the limit.", where the score is simply based on how many posts you have on that topic.
-Automatically generates the leaderboard and applies BBCode for easy copying and pasting.

-## Rainbows
+## Rainbows (script: `rainbows/rainbows.py`)
-Display all the rainbows from the Rainbows topic.
-The rainbows list (for now) is updated manually by me.
+Display all the rainbows from the Rainbows topic (https://tbgforums.com/forums/viewtopic.php?id=2956).

+The rainbows list is automatically scraped from the topic using Scrapy.
+If you want to update the list, you can delete the `rainbows.json` file before running the script.

+---

 ## Upcoming topics
-First (http://tbgforums.com/forums/viewtopic.php?id=4902)
-Hold the last post for as long as possible (http://tbgforums.com/forums/viewtopic.php?id=5145) Thread Necromancy Game (http://tbgforums.com/forums/viewtopic.php?id=2111)
+The sky is the limit. (https://tbgforums.com/forums/viewtopic.php?id=170) First (http://tbgforums.com/forums/viewtopic.php?id=4902) Hold the last post for as long as possible (http://tbgforums.com/forums/viewtopic.php?id=5145) Thread Necromancy Game (http://tbgforums.com/forums/viewtopic.php?id=2111)